ministryofjustice/hmpps-github-actions/README.md

 This requires maintenance permissions (or greater) on this repository.

+#### Testing Renovate Upgrade PRs for hmpps-github-actions

+When Renovate creates a PR to upgrade dependencies or actions in hmpps-github-actions, you need to verify the changes before merging.
+Since hmpps-github-actions is a central library, its workflows are consumed by other repositories.
+Follow these steps to test the changes:

+1. Identify the Changed Workflow

+Review the Renovate PR in hmpps-github-actions (example: https://github.com/ministryofjustice/hmpps-github-actions/pull/159).
+Check which workflow/action file was modified (e.g., .github/workflows/security_codeql.yml, .github/actions/trivy-scan/action.yml etc.).

+2. Find a Repository that uses these  workflow

+Search for a repository that references the changed workflow from hmpps-github-actions.
+Look in .github/workflows/*.yml files for lines like:

+YAMLuses: ministryofjustice/hmpps-github-actions/.github/workflows/<workflow>.yml@<version>Show more lines

+3. Create a Test Branch in Target Repository

+In the identified repository:

+Create a new branch (e.g., test-renovate-upgrade).
+Update the workflow reference to point to the branch from the Renovate PR instead of the current version:

+YAMLuses: ministryofjustice/hmpps-github-actions/.github/workflows/<workflow>.yml@<renovate-branch-name>Show more lines
+Example:
+YAMLuses: ministryofjustice/hmpps-github-actions/.github/workflows/codeql.yml@renovate/github-codeql-action-3.xShow more lines

+4. Ensure the New Version is Used in Setup Job

+In the workflow steps, confirm that the setup job or action version matches the updated version from the Renovate PR.
+For example, if Renovate upgraded github/codeql-action to v4, verify that the workflow uses v4.

+5. Trigger the Workflow

+Push the branch and trigger the workflow (manually or via a commit).
+Monitor the run in Actions tab to ensure:

+The workflow executes successfully.
+The updated action works as expected.

+6. Report Back

+If the test passes: Approve and merge the Renovate PR in hmpps-github-actions.
+If it fails: Investigate and fix issues before merging.

 ### TODO

 - Update the discovery tool to scan the version of Github Actions Workflows